XcalableMP/manual/en/loop.rst

     end program main

-A operator and target variables for reduction are specified in a reduction clause.
+An operator and target variables for reduction are specified in a reduction clause.
 In the above examples, a "+" operator is specified for the reduction computation to produce a total sum among nodes.